 Boat shoes are a great alternative to trainers if you’re looking for something slightly more smart-casual.
 But remember, try not to wear them with socks or if you don’t like the feeling of wearing shoes on naked feet, make sure you wear a pair of rich cotton invisible socks.

 You can never do wrong with a classic pair of desert boots.
-They will suit any occasion you might find yourself in so you can go to your barbecue straight from the office without having to bring a change of shoes with you.
+They will suit any occasion you might find yourself in so you can go to your barbeque straight from the office without having to bring a change of shoes with you.

 How to Wear Pants in the Summer